Vishal Karwal: Acting debut (2009–2011)

+Punjabi Films and Bigg Boss (2012–2015)

+In May 2012, Karwal made his debut in the Punjabi film industry with Aappan Pher Milange, in which he starred alongside Gracy Singh.
+At a promotional event for the film, he said, "After doing television, I wanted to stretch my horizons.
+Punjabi films are an excellent medium for doing so.
+The way its reach grows, it should be giving competition to Bollywood very soon."
+The film, however, failed at the box office.

-In November 2012, he participated in celebrity reality TV show, Bigg Boss Season 6 on Colors, as a wild card contestant.
+In November 2012, he participated in the reality show Bigg Boss 6.
+He entered as a wild card contestant.
 Before entering the Bigg Boss show, he said in an interview, "Being a part of Bigg Boss is a big thing.
-This reality show is really unique and interesting than other reality shows."
+This reality show is unique and more interesting than other reality shows."
 He was voted out of the show in December 2012 after spending about 40 days in the Bigg Boss house, and he said in an interview with PTI, "I was not expecting to be evicted.
 I wanted to stay on the show longer."
-Though during the show, he was shown as not actively participating in the game-related politics, fights, or tasks, rather he reserved himself to lying on the sun bed a lot of the time.
+However, during the show, he was shown as not actively participating in game-related politics, fights, or tasks; instead, he mostly reserved himself to lying on the sunbed.
 Nonetheless, his interest in a co-contestant, Sana Khan, gained some curiosity from the viewers.

-In 2013, he replaced Akshay Dogra and played the role of Devender, cousin brother of Jeevim (Krystle D'Souza) and Manvi (Nia Sharma).
-He worked with the TV channel Colors yet again for one episode of their comedy show Nautanki - The Comedy Theatre that went on air in February 2013 to make a guest appearance.
+In February 2013, Karwal appeared in the comedy show Nautanki - The Comedy Theatre.
+In May 2013, he replaced Akshay Dogra and played the role of Devender in Ek Hazaaron Mein Meri Behna Hai.

 Karwal has emphasized that he likes to do different roles on TV, where he can do something new with each role.
 He said, "The element of freshness in doing different things interests me.
-Also, I like to experiment with what I do because otherwise doing only one serial gets monotonous."
-He also worked in Rangrasiya, a Colors TV show opposite Sanaya Irani, portraying a negative role in the series.
-His role was appreciated amongst TV viewers, and the show ended in 2014.
-After the venture, he also portrayed the character of Rajveer Singh Ranawat, one of the primary antagonists in the show Jamai Raja on Zee TV alongside Nia Sharma and Ravi Dubey.
+Also, I like to experiment with what I do because otherwise, doing only one serial gets monotonous."
+In 2014, Karwal was roped in for the daily soap Rangrasiya opposite Sanaya Irani, portraying the negative role of Shantanu in the series.
+His role was appreciated by TV viewers.
+His role ended in July 2014 as the show headed for a 7-year leap.